Alvearie/de-identification/docs/masking-providers.md

    providers when more than one rule is defined for these data elements in the data de-identification configuration file.
-In this case, the rules are applied to the corresponding data elements of the array in the sequence in which they have been defined:
+In this case, the rules are applied to the corresponding data elements of the array in the sequence in which they have been defined.

    - The first rule is applied to the original value of the data element.
    - Each subsequent rule is applied to the transformed value produced for this element by the previous rule.
 This is similar to the behavior of a UNIX pipe command.

-   The next example shows a valid ruleset for processing data elements of a FHIR array with multiple privacy providers.
+   The next example shows a valid rule set for processing data elements of a FHIR array with multiple privacy providers.

    **Example 14: Masking elements of an array with multiple masking providers**